Semantic Data Representation for Explainable Windows Malware Detection Models: Conclusions

+This approach may be used on collected pre-annotated datasets, as in this study, where the method yields a primary, inherently interpretable classifier; but it can also be used ex-post for processing the classification results obtained by one of the popular black-box ML classification models, empowering them with ex-post explainability enabling deeper insights than e.g.\ the popular feature importance methods \cite{LIME,SHAP}.

-In the future, we plan to conduct a more comprehensive analysis of the EMBER and SoReL datasets with the aim to process a more significant fraction of the data by exploiting possible data breakdown strategies as appropriate and applying concept learners, but also other relevant methods (decision-tree learning \cite{MojisKenyeres2023}, knowledge-base embedding \cite{TRANSE}, neural-network activity pattern recognition \cite{deSousaRibeiro2021}, logic explained networks \cite{LEN}, etc.).
-Further research directions include conducting user studies with security experts to evaluate the quality and usefulness of the extracted symbolic expressions, such as those presented in Section~\ref{sec:results} and possibly their translations into human language.
-Finally, being based on EMBER and \ac{SOREL}, the ontology thus far covers only data resulting from static malware analysis, however, it is of interest to extend it towards dynamic malware analysis \cite{sikorski2012practical} as well.
+In the future, we plan to conduct a more comprehensive analysis of the EMBER, SoReL, and BODMAS datasets with the aim to process a more significant fraction of the data applying concept learners, but also other relevant methods (decision-tree learning \cite{MojisKenyeres2023}, inductive logic programming \cite{HocquetteNJC24}, knowledge-base embedding \cite{TRANSE}, neural-network activity pattern recognition \cite{deSousaRibeiro2021}, logic explained networks \cite{LEN}, graph neural networks \cite{GNN} etc.).

+We especially hope that committing more computational resources, applying pre-processing methods including pre-filtering and balancing of data, and exploiting possible data breakdown strategies (e.g., by a deeper domain analysis or by clustering) which may enable to process smaller datasets separately and then recombine the outputs, will help us to improve generalization and the resulting precision of the learned expressions.

+While we also presented a very preliminary user study as part of our use case, further research is needed to answer the fundamental question of what properties the extracted explanations should have and how they should be presented to be the most useful to the expert users they are intended to.
+For such research, a larger pool of representative learned characteristic expressions with different levels of expressivity should be systematically gathered, ideally obtained by multiple distinct methods, and they should be thoroughly evaluated in user studies comparing them based on size, complexity and different modes of presentation.
+Such research results are needed to guide the selection and configuration of the most proper methods to obtain explanations that are not only precise but at the same time also well-understandable and thus actually useful to the users.